vaquerizaslab/fanc/fanc-doc/fanc-executable/fanc-generate-hic/fanc_modular_steps.rst

 .. image:: images/ligation-err.png

 Otherwise 1-10kb are often a reasonable cutoffs.
-You can also let Kai-C attempt to find suitable cutoffs based on the over-representation of certain ligation products using the ``--filter-ligation-auto`` parameter, but this is not always 100% reliable.
+You can also let FAN-C attempt to find suitable cutoffs based on the over-representation of certain ligation products using the ``--filter-ligation-auto`` parameter, but this is not always 100% reliable.